ArielEspinoza07/api.nurse/README.md

 #### Configuration

-    Modify .env.testing file with your own values sqlite is use for testing by default
+    Modify .env.testing file with your own values sqlite is set by default

 #### Generate Project key